 Originally, as a young scientist coming from England, it was the reputation of Queen’s for medical research and the ambition and enthusiasm of the academic staff that made me realise that Belfast was the right place for me.
 My progression from post-doc to lecturer to senior lecturer is testament to the highly supportive and nurturing academic environment at Queen’s.
 Indeed, the exceptional mentoring, support and encouragement that I have received have been instrumental in my development as an independent scientist and researcher.

 My main research interests are focused on the physiology, pathophysiology and pathology of the retinal microcirculation.
 Over recent years, the commitment of Queen’s in supporting the continued development of vision and vascular research has been genuinely impressive.
-Starting with just a small handful of academic staff, the Centre for Vision and Vascular Science has rapidly emerged as one of the leading ophthalmic research centres in the UK.
+Starting with just a small handful of academic staff, the Centre for Experimental Medicine has rapidly emerged as one of the leading ophthalmic research centres in the UK.
 With a new, purpose-designed, building on the horizon, it is an exciting time to be working within the vision and vascular sciences field at Queen’s.

 Professor Mike Clarke's academic journey took him from Leeds where he grew up, to Oxford where he went to university and began working in health research, and to Dublin where he moved with his family in 2007.